ananditamahika/STA2543Project/README.md

 It walks through:

 - Downloading and preparing data
 - Extracting video frames
-- Training YOLOv8
-- Pretraining and fine-tuning DETR
+- Pretraining and fine-tuning DETR and YOLOv8

 ---